Wagner Group activities in Ukraine: Battle of Donbas

 On 8 April, the Ukrainian military said that the Wagner Group was engaged with an artillery strike at Popasna and multiple members were killed.
 Mid-April, Vitaly Milonov, deputy Duma member, posted a picture on VKontakte of himself with Yevgeny Prigozhin in the Donbas region or on the Ukraine-Russia border.
 It was thought by the Institute for the Study of War that Prigozhin was present to organize recruitment and funding for the Wagner Group.

 In late April, during a Russian military offensive to take the remainder of the Donbas region dubbed the Battle of Donbas, Ukraine claimed between 20 and 25 "Libyan and Syrian mercenaries" were killed during fighting in the town of Popasna.
 The Libyans and Syrians were operating under the umbrella of the Wagner Group as part of a force numbering between 300 and 500 fighters, according to Ukraine.
 At the start of May, a video was released of Wagner Group PMCs taking part in street fighting in Popasna.
 On 7 May, Russian forces launched an operation to break through Ukrainian lines in the city, with Wagner PMCs involved in the assault.
 Russian troops captured Popasna the same day.
 More than two weeks later, Wagner PMCs were also involved in the capture of Svitlodarsk.
 During fighting near Popasna on 20 May, retired Major General Kanamat Botashev of the Russian Air Force was shot down while flying a Sukhoi Su-25 attack aircraft, reportedly for the Wagner Group.
 Eight days earlier, another Su-25 was shot down over Popasna, piloted by a retired Belarusian Colonel, who was also said to have been employed by a private military company.
 A third Su-25 was also shot down near Svitlodarsk mid-June, with the Wagner pilot captured.

 In early June, a Ukrainian sniper was reported to have shot and killed Wagner member Vladimir Andonov, call sign "Vakha" and dubbed "The Executioner", near Kharkiv.
 Andonov took part in the initial conflict in the Donbas region in 2014, as well as supposedly Wagner's deployments to Syria and Libya.
 He was accused of killing three Ukrainian soldiers who were taken as prisoners following the pro-Russian takeover of the town of Lohvynove, as well as for taking part in a civilian massacre in Espia, Libya.
-Meanwhile, around the same time, Ukraine claimed its forces destroyed a Wagner Group military base in the town of Stakhanov, killing 22 PMCs.
+Meanwhile, around the same time, Ukraine claimed its forces destroyed a Wagner Group military base in the town of Kadiivka, killing 22 PMCs.
 Between late May and late June, the Wagner Group took part in the battle of Sievierodonetsk, being part of Russia's main assault force.
 In late June, Wagner also took part in the Battle of Lysychansk.

 During the invasion, Wagner PMCs also trained Russian servicemen before they were sent to the frontline.